 We have already established the importance of tailoring a CV to the intended role or job description in our last article and sometimes an even more bespoke approach to CV writing is needed in relation to particular industries or job roles, meaning that understanding the different types of CVs can be vital to communicating the right message.
 For example, many international students who are used to putting together shorter, more concise CVs for their home countries, complete with a photo of themselves and additional icons and graphics, can find it something of a shock when they prepare to enter the UK labour market and are presented with templates for more traditional and potentially, less visually arresting CVs (although this of course depends on the sector!).
 Similarly, a student who has produced a punchy, retail-oriented one-page CV for their first part-time job is unlikely to achieve the same level of success when using this document to support their application for a Higher or Degree level apprenticeship or graduate role in the engineering sector.
 Whether someone is looking to break into the investment sector or the US job market (where a one-page, concise CV is often preferred), applying to a legal firm (where commercial awareness and relevant legal experience are key areas to emphasise) or forging a career in academia (throw the two-page rule out of the window to accommodate research and publications), understanding how to adapt a CV to a particular role or job description is a valuable tool in any individual’s employability arsenal.

 Fortunately for aspiring job seekers, there are plenty of resources available to support them in identifying the right format for the CV they are planning to write.
-Prospects has a host of example CVs from Academic to Technical which provide an excellent starting point for identifying the key differences between certain formats, while other websites like Monster or Canva can provide advice and example CVs covering a range of sectors or inspiration for individuals looking to craft their own unique CV.
+Prospects has a host of example CVs from Academic to Technical which provide an excellent starting point for identifying the key differences between certain formats, while other websites like Monster, Canva or Zety can provide advice and example CVs covering a range of sectors or inspiration for individuals looking to craft their own unique CV.
 As mentioned in our first article, reaching out to employers, recruiters, academics or careers advisers specialising in particular sectors can also be a great way to gain additional insights into how appropriate a CV might be in relation to the types of roles an individual is applying for.
 As well as offering advice on the format and structure of the document itself, they may also be able to provide examples of what language or tone really resonates with the employers or recruiters scrutinising each CV.

 Although some of the examples above may seem especially niche, one format of ‘Alternative CV’ tends to gain prominence above the rest (though not always for the right reasons!) – the ‘Creative CV’.